averykhoo/vibe-player-v3/REFACTOR_PLAN.md

       | "Speed"   | "1.5" | "1.50x"           | "speed=1.50"       |
       | "Pitch"   | "-3"  | "-3.0 semitones"  | "pitch=-3.00"      |
       | "Gain"    | "2.0" | "2.00x"           | "gain=2.00"        |

+  Scenario: Resetting parameters to default
+    Given the "Speed" slider is at "1.5"
+    And the "Pitch" slider is at "-3"
+    When the user clicks the "Reset Controls" button Then the "Speed" slider should be at "1.0"
+    And the "Pitch" slider should be at "0"
+    And the "Gain" slider should be at "1.0"

 ```

 ### **File: `tests/e2e/features/vad_analysis.feature`**